 of interbeing is not to become another appropriation of non-human existences.

-Hydrofeminism is not supposed to expand existing biases, but to overrule them.
-It incorporates the understanding of intra-active material agencies and thus requests shapes of scientific acquisitions, which are interwoven with economical, social and political powers at all times.
-As material media, water as body is individualised and so is not to be understood as homogenised.
+Hydrofeminism is not intended to expand existing biases, but to unsettle and reconfigure them.
+It incorporates an understanding of intra-active material agencies and therefore calls for forms of scientific inquiry that are always already interwoven with economic, social, and political power structures.
+As material media, waters are individualised and should not be understood as a homogenised substance.

 Haraway, Donna J., Staying with the Trouble, Duke University Press (2016)